dkarthe/webjeda-blog/_posts/2016-01-25-an-easy-way-to-edit-posts-in-jekyll.md

 ## Why prose.io?

-Once you figure out how to sync files with Github from your local folders, you will realize that ```prose.io``` is not even required and you may think that you have been following the hard way all this time.
+Once you figure out [**how to sync files and folders with Github from your local folders**](http://blog.webjeda.com/how-to-sync-files-folders-with-github){:rel='dofollow'}{:target="_blank"}, you will realize that ```prose.io``` is not even required and you may think that you have been following the hard way all this time.
 But syncing files to Github can be hard for many beginners.
 Unless you have a little understanding about how ```git``` works, you cannot successfully sync files or at least cannot troubleshoot a simple issue.

 This is the reason why I recommend prose.io for beginners.
 It is simple, easy and GUI!

-In situations where you are using a chromebook, there isn't any convenient way to sync Github files locally.
+And also in situations where you are using a chromebook, there isn't any convenient way to sync Github files locally.
 May be in the future Github will release apps for **Chrome Os** and **Android** but for now there is no option.

-And also while traveling you may just have a smart-phone or a tablet with you.
-In such case you will appreciate prose.io!
+While traveling you may just have a smart-phone or a tablet with you.
+In such cases you will appreciate **prose.io**!

-I'm searching for a reliable Android app that can edit Jekyll posts.
+I'm searching for a reliable Android app that can edit Jekyll posts but had no luck.
 Let me know if you find one.

 Thanks for reading!